TOP 61 Google Analytics Interview Questions and Answers: Ultimate Guide

 User interactions with content that may be recorded separately from a web page or a screen load are known as events. e.g., Downloads, mobile ad clicks, gadgets, Flash elements, AJAX embedded elements, and video plays

-You May also Like:- Top 10 Digital Marketing Trends for 2022
+You May also Like:- Top 10 Digital Marketing Trends

 19. Explain the Elements of Event Tracking?